Xilmi/Rotp-Fusion/README.md

   - Cleaned UserPreferences from removed parameters.
   - Fixed Hostile, Poor and UltraPoor not bein set.
   - Balanced the cost according to Xilmi's recommendations.
+  - Preselected opponent won't be set as customized race.

 2022.08.26 (BR)
   - Added Player Race Customization.